Pure Asymmetric Quantum MDS Codes from CSS Construction: A Complete Characterization: Abstract

 \section{Abstract}

 Using the Calderbank-Shor-Steane (CSS) construction, pure $q$-ary asymmetric quantum error-correcting codes attaining the quantum Singleton bound are constructed.
-Such codes are called asymmetric quantum maximum distance separable (AQMDS) codes.
-Assuming the validity of the MDS Conjecture, pure CSS AQMDS codes of all possible parameters are accounted for.
+Such codes are called pure CSS asymmetric quantum maximum distance separable (AQMDS) codes.
+Assuming the validity of the classical MDS Conjecture, pure CSS AQMDS codes of all possible parameters are accounted for.